fluff-shark/go-environment-configs/README.md

 }
 ```

-The "Prefix" is intended as a namespace to help separate your app's environment
-variables from others running on the same system.

-This library only handles type-based valiation.
-The Load() functions will return errors
-or panic if an environment variable has a value which can't fit into the Config struct,
+This library's validation only checks things it can know given the types declared on the struct.
-but any extra validation is on the caller.
+Any extra validation is on the caller.
 For example:

 ```go
   cfg := Config{